 What happens at the end of The Push book?

 After Blythe and Fox divorce, he gets custody of Violet and moves in with his girlfriend, Gemma, with whom he has a son named Jet.
 Blythe’s relationship with Violet remains strained and eventually, Blythe loses visitation rights.

 Just when it seems Blythe has caused the downfall of the family, Gemma calls Blythe and informs her that something happened to Jet, implying that Violet has caused him harm.

-Thus, it appears Violet really may be a psychopath and Blythe, vindicated.
-It’s not the most unpredictable ending, but what’s so haunting about it is the chilling truth that Violet is the culmination of generations of parental trauma.
+Thus, it appears Violet really may be a psychopath and Blythe is vindicated.
+What’s so haunting about this ending is the chilling truth that Violet is the culmination of generations of parental trauma.

 Frequently Asked Questions

 No, The Push by Ashley Audrain is not a true story.
 It is a novel in the domestic fiction genre with a suspenseful psychological thriller twist.